 - Known as: African Elephant, African Forest Elephant, African Bush Elephant.

-Estimated numbers left in the wild: 300,000 to 400,000.
+- Estimated numbers left in the wild: 300,000 to 415,000.

 Occupying the role of the world’s largest current land animal, the African elephant weighs up to 5.5 tonnes and stands 3.3 to 3.96 meters tall in the case of large males.
 Female elephants stand 2.8 meters tall and weigh 3.7 tonnes on average.

-Highly distinctive in appearance, these huge beasts have pillar-like legs, large heat-radiating ears, a prehensile trunk, leathery grey skin that includes only a very sparse dusting of hairs, and two ivory tusks adapted from their ancestors’ incisors.
+Highly distinctive in appearance, these giant beasts have pillar-like legs, large heat-radiating ears, a prehensile trunk, leathery grey skin that includes only a very sparse dusting of hairs, and two ivory tusks adapted from their ancestors’ incisors.

 This food is taken in the form of herbs, tree leaves, and tree bark.
-Elephants range widely in search of food, and their dung is therefore crucial to spreading the seeds of many species into new habitats.
+Elephants range widely in search of food, and their dung is crucial to spreading the seeds of many species into new habitats.